THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Mediators work across many different civil legal practices, resolving disputes among parties.
 In Colorado, divorce mediators are state qualified professionals who understand state divorce laws and the court system, have completed a minimum of 40 hours of mediation skills training, and understand the emotional nature of the divorce process.
 Many mediators are also divorce attorneys.

-Those who wish to work through divorce issues with a divorce mediator can begin services immediately – even before they file for a divorce.
+Those who wish to work through divorce issues with a Fort Collins divorce mediation lawyer can begin services immediately – even before they file for a divorce.
 During the mediation, you do not have to worry about accommodating the schedules of multiple attorneys, judges, and the local court system.
 Instead, the mediator and spouses can choose a meeting time and location that works best for them.

 When both parties agree to the terms of the separation, the mediator will compile a full and final document set for each spouse.
 Afterward, satisfied spouses can move forward with filing for an uncontested divorce and finalizing their decisions.